Dutch Fine Fortnite Maker For pressuring Kids With Ads - UrduPoint

 The gaming firm has already implemented several changes, including removing countdown timers from the Item Shop worldwide, the ACM said.

-For the Netherlands, the firm will only offer purchases in the Item Shop that are available for 48 hours or more.
+For under-18s in the Netherlands, the firm will only offer purchases in the Item Shop that are available for 48 hours or more.

 "ACM is of the opinion that Epic will comply with the binding instruction if it implements the above changes," the statement said, adding that it would check after June 10.